saqala/ISlimani.github.io/_posts/2017-11-08-spring-interview-questions-part3.markdown

 ### Spring Security Architecture

-To start-off, we need to understand two cornerstones, explained above, that are the raison-d'être in Spring Security: *Authentification* and *Authorisation*.
+To start-off, we need to understand two cornerstones, explained above, that are the raison-d'être in Spring Security: *Authentication* and *Authorisation*.
 Who are you? and What are you allowed to do? respectively.